andremann/SKG-IF/docs/source/datasources.rst

 ``persistent_identity_systems``
 ----
-*List* (recommended): The persistent identifier systems that are used by the :ref:`Data source <Data source>` to identify the ProductType it supports.
+*List* (optional): The persistent identifier systems that are used by the :ref:`Data source <Data source>` to identify the ProductType it supports.

 * ``product_type`` *String* (mandatory): The Product type to which the persistent identifier is referring to.
 Follows the EOSC vocabulary `Research Product Type <https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile#D.v4.00EOSCDataSourceProfile-ResearchProductType>`_.